firebase/quickstart-nodejs/TUTORIAL.md

 +   Created a Firestore database using Firebase Local Emulator Suite, populated this database, and used it for live Security Rules evaluations.
 +   Worked with a .rules file and a few predefined test cases using Firebase Test SDK to spot buggy Security Rules and quickly iterate fixes
-+   Pushed updated Firebase project files to production from the Cloud Shell

 At this point, we recommend you:

 +   Learn more about Firebase Local Emulator Suite, including how to install and include it in your continuous integration environment, as well as how to use it for mobile app prototyping and testing.
 +   Compare the Security Rules debugging experience you just had with the Emulator Suite to Rules debugging in the Security Rules Simulator in Firebase console.
 Each tool has its value.

 **The Firebase console is likely still open in your browser.
 To complete this walkthrough and close Cloud Shell, simply close this browser tab.
-If you deployed your updated Security Rules, refresh the console Rules Simulator to see the updates**.

 Remember, you can always return to Cloud Shell to check out and prototype your Firebase Security Rules and other project files and data.